PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

     text="<span color='red' size ='28'>Please choose A or B</span>"

-Besides static text, you can use OpenSesame variables at any point during the script, by simply entering the name of the OpenSesame variable in square brackets.
+Besides static text, you can use experimental variables at any point during the script, by simply entering the name of the experimental variable in square brackets.
 Assuming that the labels of the response options are already specified (e.g., in a loop), you could write:

     widget 4 7 4 1 label text="[Exemplar]"
     widget 0 0 2 1 button text="[CategoryLeft]"